 - Serious complications are rare.
 Approximately 1 out of 150 patients will develop a hematoma (a collection of blood in the scrotum) which will prolong the recovery.
 Infection is extremely rare and can usually be treated with oral antibiotics.
 Approximately 1 in 1000 vasectomies will have delayed failure, meaning that no sperm is seen at one point after the procedure (confirmed by a semen analysis) and then comes back.
 The mechanism of this is unknown.
 Even with this failure rate, it remains the type of birth control least likely to fail, and the least invasive permanent method of birth control.

 - Effects on Sex Life

 How will I feel after a vasectomy?
-The good news is that since a no-needle, no-scalpel vasectomy is performed with a single small incision in the skin, and the minimal manipulation of the structures in the scrotum, the recovery is usually quite easy.
+The good news is that since a no-needle, no-scalpel vasectomy is performed with a single small incision in the skin, and minimal manipulation of the structures in the scrotum, the recovery is usually quite easy.
 Many of our patients tell us the recovery from simple dental procedures has been more difficult.
-Most men return to work the next day or, if the procedure is performed on a Friday, almost always on Monday.
+Most men return to work the next day or, if the procedure is performed on a Friday, on Monday.
 Tenderness and swelling of the surgical site and bruising of the scrotum are usually minimal.
 Ice should be applied intermittently for the first 24 hours.

 - Resuming Sex